rachel-holman/MSDS-SummerCourses/README.md

-# MSDS
+# MSDS - Summer Courses

-This is a repository to keep all my course work for the UVA MSDS program
+This repository contains all my summer course work for the UVA MSDS program:
+* STA 6021 - Linear Modeling for Data Science
+* DS 6001 - Practice and Applications of Data Science

+Each folder contains all the modules, assignments, projects, and data I worked on